rsirey/School_District_Analysis/README.md

 ![per_school_after.png](Resources/per_school_after.png)

-Written description of replacing the ninth graders’ math and reading scores affects Thomas High School’s performance relative to the other schools
+With the questionable scores included in Thomas High School’s analysis, they rank in the top five schools in the district with all of their passing percentages (math, reading, overall) in the 90s.
+Once the 9th-grade math and reading scores are reported as NaNs, their passing percentages fall to 66.9%, 69.7%, and 65.1%, respectively.

 ### Math Scores by Grade